 Blotting out the handwriting of ordinances that was against us, which was contrary to us, and took it out of the way, nailing it to his cross | Colossians 2:14 (KJV)

 The mainstream Christian system teaches that this verse indicates the ‘Law of God given through Moses’ was nailed to the cross of Jesus, thereby making ‘the Law of Moses’ null and void, and no longer applicable to anyone.

 So, where does this idea come from that proclaims, ‘the Law of God given through Moses’ was nailed to the cross?

 It comes from the belief that Paul’s reference of “the handwriting of ordinances” somehow means ‘the Law of Moses’; even though the words ‘Law’ and ‘Moses’ are not in the verse.

 In fact, did you know that the word ‘Law’, or ‘nomos‘ in the Greek, is never used in the entire letter to the Colossians?
 Neither is the word ‘Moses’.
 Not one verse in ‘Colossians’ has either the word ‘Law’ or ‘Moses’ in it…

-When studying the Word of God you can’t take just the back-half of a sentence, ignore the context of the first half of the sentence, ‘add’ words that aren’t even in that sentence, reading into it a preconceived idea or doctrine… that is called Eisegesis.
+When studying the Word of God you can NOT take just the back-half of a sentence, ignore the surrounding sentences context, and then ‘add’ words that are NOT even in that sentence, and then read into it a preconceived idea or doctrine… that is called Eisegesis.